My process as a copywriter for sustainable businesses

 It should – it is overkill.
 But if I write for you, there’s no guesswork.
 No moping around waiting for inspiration.
 What there is is structure.
 Method.
 A clear process that squeezes the best out of me.
 Every single time.

-This process has evolved out of 12+ years of critical reflection and learning.
+This process has evolved out of 12+ years of self-reflection and learning.
 Much of it is drawn from books and courses on copywriting, copy editing and creativity.
-But there’s a healthy dose of me in there.
+But there’s a healthy dose of me in there, too.

 Got questions?